 20 Minute Neighborhoods

 Decades ago, a neighborhood was anything reachable within a 20 minute walk.

-Denver is at the forefront of this budding industry, and we have an opportunity with legal cannabis to serve our residents and tourists while growing our economy.
 Social cannabis clubs give people who use cannabis for health-related reasons – including those people with disabilities or health issues who use cannabis as an alternative to opioids – a place to meet with others and participate in our economy.
-These clubs also give people who use cannabis recreationally a place to use away from others who do not want to be around it, including family members and children.
 Social cannabis clubs are spaces where people of all backgrounds, including people of different abilities and disabilities, can come together, enjoy each other’s company, and develop community.
 I will continue to support legal cannabis and places to consume responsibly, and look forward to seeing how this emerging industry will positively impact District 10.

 In addition to legal cannabis, I support industrial hemp.
 It’s hardy and renewable, and we would be bringing jobs back locally instead of importing hemp from overseas (a $580m import currently).

-Growing up, I’ve played the saxophone and photographed.
-Many of my friends will recognize photos I’ve taken over the years, and legislators have come to expect my photos from Sine Die each year.
-A vibrant Denver allows for creative expression – both your own expression and the viewing of others.
+Growing up, I’ve played the saxophone and photographed – many of my friends will recognize photos I’ve taken over the years.
+A vibrant Denver allows for creative expression, both your own expression and the viewing of others.
 I am committed to our arts districts and state and local encouragement to attract artists to create and display within Denver.
 It’s good for our residents and provides additional tax revenue as tourists view Denver’s treasures.